Los Angeles school year begins amid fears over immigration enforcement

 Lupe Carrasco Cardona, a high school social studies and English teacher at the Roybal Learning Center, said attendance dipped in January when President Donald Trump took office.

-The raids ramped up in June, right before graduations, putting a damper on ceremonies.
+And when raids ramped up in June, graduation ceremonies took a hit.
 One raid at a Home Depot near MacArthur Park, an area with many immigrant families from Central America, took place the same morning as an 8th grade graduation at a nearby middle school.

 “People were crying.
 For the actual graduation ceremony, there were hardly any parents there,” Cardona said.